Jackie Jesko: Career

 Jesko started out at ABC News, producing investigative stories for Nightline.
 Jesko worked on both iterations of Vice for HBO and Showtime, serving as a producer on the episodes After the Fall, The Battle for Idlib and India Burning, which won the James Foley Award for Courage in Journalism, OPC Edward R. Murrow Award, and Alfred I. duPont–Columbia University Award respectively.

 Jesko is the co-founder of Latchkey Films, a production company focusing on non-fiction storytelling.
 She served as a producer on Between Life & Death: Terri Schiavo's Story for MSNBC Films, and Demons and Saviors for Hulu.

 In 2023, Jesko directed and produced Savior Complex for HBO, revolving around Serving His Children and its founder, Renee Bach.

 In 2025, Jesko directed and produced Barbara Walters: Tell Me Everything for ABC News Studios/Hulu, revolving around the life and career of Barbara Walters.
 It had its world premiere at the Tribeca Festival on June 12, 2025, and was released on June 23, 2025, by Hulu.

+In 2026, Jesko co-directed the documentary film, baby/girls.
+The film followed the lives of three teenage mothers in rural Arkansas, debuting at the South by Southwest Film Festival.